LunaSare/spring2023-data-science/assignments/Week2_assignment.md

 > Following this assignment students should be able to:
 >
-> - Insert objective 1
+> - Properly structure and R project
-> - Insert objective 2
+> - create a new repository in git from Github
-> - Insert objective 3
+> - clone a repository from Github using Rstudio

 {% include reading.html %}